 Can I sell shares through Computershare?

 Yes.
-You can sell shares in companies for whom Computershare is the transfer agent directly through Investor Center.
+Through Investor Center, you can sell shares in companies for whom Computershare is the transfer agent and for whom Computershare administers a plan or operates a DRS Sales Facility.

 Do I need to buy shares through a broker and then transfer them to Computershare, or can I buy shares through Computershare directly?

-You can buy and sell shares/stock in companies for whom Computershare is the transfer agent/registrar directly through Investor Center once you have signed up for an account.
+You can buy shares/stock in companies for whom Computershare is the transfer agent/registrar and for whom Computershare administers a plan directly through Investor Center once you have signed up for an account.
 Computershare charges fees for these services.

 Are DRS shares ‘locked up’ on Computershare’s systems?